Particular/NServiceBus.MessagingBridge/README.md

 # NServiceBus.MessagingBridge

+NServiceBus.MessagingBridge uses the [Messaging Bridge Pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html) to allow NServiceBus endpoints to connect to other endpoints that are using different transports.

-NServiceBus.MessagingBridge is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.
+The NServiceBus Messaging Bridge is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

-The NServiceBus Messaging Bridge allows NServiceBus endpoints to connect to other endpoints that are not using the same transport using the [Messaging Bridge Pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html).
+## Official documentation

-See the [Messaging Bridge documentation](https://docs.particular.net/nservicebus/bridge) for more details.
+See the [NserviceBus Messaging Bridge documentation](https://docs.particular.net/nservicebus/bridge) for more details on how to use it.

+## Contributing

+If you are interested in contributing, please follow the instructions on [How to contribute](https://docs.particular.net/platform/contributing).